rishikesh-negi/bookmark-app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

 Test the production build of the project by runing:

 ```bash
 npm run prod:pseudo
 ```

-## Challenge/s Faced:
+## Challenge/s Faced During Implementation:

 ### TypeScript Integration:

 Using strict TypeScript lengthened the duration of the development process.
-It also made development more complex by enforcing the use of correct types in components, functions, hooks, etc. Although intimidating at first, with some searching and learning, it became achievable.
+It also made development more complex through enforcement of correct types in components, functions, hooks, server actions, form actions, etc. However, it made the project less susceptible to production bugs by catching them at compile time.
+Although intimidating at first, with some searching and learning, it became achievable.

-### Setting Up Google sign-in Using Auth.js:
+### Setting Up Supabase Auth with Google OAuth:

-Auth.js was a no-brainer choice for implementing authentication with Google sign-in.
-However, because Auth.js was previously known as NextAuth, then acquired by BetterAuth, who turned it into Auth.js, it has different versions of documentation.
-Figuring out the ideal version to use and the documentation to refer was messy.
-Learning about how to use Google Developer Console to create an auth provider client for Google sign-in was another challenge.
-But I was able to figure everything out by reading about how to set up a NextAuth/BetterAuth authentication flow with Google.

-### Flexible Components:

-Building flexible components with the required props combinations with TypeScript was challenging.
-I used discriminated unions with type narrowing to implement truly flexible components.
-Example: A button component that can either be a <button> or a Next.js <Link /> component depending on the passed props.
+Having implemented OAuth using NextAuth (Auth.js) in my previous projects, I had no experience setting up Supabase Auth with Google as the provider.
+But I was able to implement it by reading the Supabase Auth documentation.

 ### Forms in Modals:

-Creating a wrapper modal component to open forms in a modal was challenging and required a lot of logical thinking.
-Figuring out the logic to add the modal to the body only when it is opened and to remove the modal from the DOM when the page is reloaded while the modal is open was challenging.
-With iterative development of the component/feature, I was gradually able to reach the optimal solution/logic.
+Creating a wrapper modal component to open forms in a modal was challenging and required some logical thinking.
+Figuring out the logic to add the modal to the document body only when it is opened, and to remove it from the DOM when it is closed or the page is reloaded was challenging.
+With iterative development of the component/feature, I was gradually able to reach the optimal solution, which involved using the modal state in an effect and exposing the state setter function as API using a context and a custom useModal hook.

-### Synchronizing Bookmarks' Data Across Different Browser Tabs:
+### Synchronizing Bookmarks Across Different Browser Tabs:

-Implementing this feature took some time since I had never done it before.
-There were different options such as using the BroadcastChannel API, local storage with the "storage" event, etc. However, upon searching and learning, I realized that using Supabase realtime updates with a Supabase channel in an effect inside a custom hook that can be called in a top-level, stable client component in the tree was a straightforward and optimal solution (See /app/hooks/useSyncBookmarks.ts, /app/\_components/CrossTabSessionSync.tsx, and /app/layout.tsx for implementation).
+Implementing this feature was time-intensive, since I had never done it before.
+There were different options, such as using the BroadcastChannel API, local storage with the "storage" event, etc.

+Upon searching and learning, I discovered that using a Supabase Realtime channel to listen to "postgres_changes" in an effect inside a custom hook that can be called in a JSX-less client component on the bookmarks page was a straightforward and optimal solution.

+At first it didn't work because the "REPLICA IDENTITY" of the "bookmarks" table was set to "DEFAULT", which meant that Postgres was only including the primary key (id column) of the bookmark in the replication events.
+After setting REPLICA IDENTITY to "full", it started working in development.
+Later, I discovered that even though the bookmarks were synced across browser tabs in development, that was not the case in production.
+The tabs that opened later were not updating the bookmarks after data change.

+This was a production bug that occurred because I was not checking for the existence of a session or an already created channel before creating the channel in the effect.
+As a result, either the channel was being dropped due to the WebSocket not finding an access token, or a new channel was being created for each new tab, resulting in the tabs not receiving the event from the correct channel.

+To solve this, I created a custom hook to access the session user's data and a ref to keep a track of an already existing channel.
+The effect now creates a channel only when the session exists and no existing channel is found.
+As a result, the corresponding WebSockets now get a valid access token, they listen for events on the same channel, and the bookmarks are synchronized across tabs.

+See the **@/app/hooks/useSyncBookmarksState.ts**,
+**@/app/\_components/CrossTabBookmarksSync.tsx**, and
+**@/app/account/bookmarks/page.tsx** files for implementation.

 ### Synchronizing Auth Session Across Browser Tabs:

-This took some time to figure out.
-I searched the NextAuth (Auth.js) documentation for answers but wasn't convinced with the solutions provided by the library as they required me to turn huge chunks of the app into client components, mitigating the benefits of partial pre-rendering, SSR, SSG, etc. But again, with some searching and learning I was able to implement it using the BroadcastChannel API in a pair of top-level client components wrapped with an Auth.js SessionProvider.
+Figuring out how to sync session state across tabs to simultaneously log the user in or out in all tabs took some time.

+After some experimentation and reading, I discovered that handling authentication on the client and using the `.auth.onAuthStateChange()` method on the Supabase browser client allows for listening to auth events across all tabs via a dedicated WebSocket.
+So, I used a ref to detect session state changes whenever a "SIGNED_IN" or "SIGNED_OUT" event occurred by comparing the current ref value with the new auth event, and called `router.refresh()` whenever the state changed, which made the user log in or out of the application in all tabs even if the action happened in one tab.

+See the **@/app/hooks/useSyncSessionState.ts** file for implementation.